-"Aww yes, that was delicious."
-Meleager sighed relaxing on the divan.
+"Ahh, yes.
+That was delicious."
+Meleager let loose a sigh, relaxing on the divan.

-The Conqueror had to concur after finishing the rest of their breakfast meal.
-"Very well seasoned.
-I have to let Minya know that she has outdone herself."
+Finishing the rest of their breakfast, the Conqueror had to agree.
+"Very well seasoned, too.
+I have to let Minya know she has outdone herself."

 "I don't think I'll ever move from this spot here on your sofa, my Liege."